 The answer is that programmers are lazy, and thus they tend to prefer the easiest solution they find.
 And in Python, a database isn’t the simplest solution for storing a bunch of structured data.
 This is what dataset is going to change!

-- A simple abstraction layer removes most direct SQL statements without the necessity for a full ORM model - essentially, databases can be used like a JSON file or NoSQL store.
+dataset provides a simple abstraction layer that removes most direct SQL statements without the necessity for a full ORM model - essentially, databases can be used like a JSON file or NoSQL store.

 A simple data loading script using dataset might look like this:

 import dataset db = dataset.connect('sqlite:///:memory:') table = db['sometable'] table.insert(dict(name='John Doe', age=37)) table.insert(dict(name='Jane Doe', age=34, gender='female')) john = table.find_one(name='John Doe')

 Automatic schema: If a table or column is written that does not exist in the database, it will be created automatically.